shelcia/noobcodes-docs/docs/uber/majority-element-ii.md

 ### Problem Statement

-Given an integer array of size n, find all elements that appear more than ⌊ n/3 ⌋ times.
+Given an integer array of size `n`, find all elements that appear more than `⌊ n/3 ⌋` times.

 [Leetcode Link](https://leetcode.com/problems/majority-element-ii/)